grate-driver/grate/Vertex-Shader-ISA.md

 ## Address registers
 There are 4 relative base address registers (A0.xyzw).
 The ARL (address register load, rA floored) and ARR (address register load, rA rounded) vector operations are altering content of the address registers, so that each component of source register rA.xyzw represents the corresponding address register.
 The ARA (address register addition) adds 2 address register components together, so that A0 = (A0.x + A0.z, A0.y + A0.w, A0.x + A0.z, A0.y + A0.w).

 Destination vector register write mask enables write to the address register component, the actual destination vector register isn't getting affected (like nv30).
 The address register value can be negative.
-Since range of the "constant fetch index" is 0..1023, the valid address register range is -1023..1023.

 Note on ARR/ARL/ARA instructions: the destination vector register (rD) should be even value, otherwise address register isn't updated.